 Old Wives Tales

-You are probably now being asked to sweep and swab the floor as this is supposed to ease the delivery process.
+In your pregnancy week by week exercise, you are probably now being asked to sweep and swab the floor as this is supposed to ease the delivery process.
 It is really not necessary to do this as at times, when you squat incorrectly, you might end up pushing your baby’s head up with your thighs and this can prevent the head from engaging.